North Cyprus News | UK Speaker of The House to Visit South Cyprus

 Tuesday, 15 February, 2022.

-Speaker of the UK House of Commons, Sir Lindsey Hoyle will pay a three-day visit to Cyprus on Monday, Daily Sabah reported.
+Speaker of the UK House of Commons, Sir Lindsey Hoyle is paying a three-day visit to Cyprus, Daily Sabah reported.

 Meanwhile, Turkish Cypriots living in the UK have called on the Speaker of the House of Commons to visit the Turkish Republic of Northern Cyprus during his visit to the island.